 So how do you make sure you’re getting the flaky, tender good stuff instead of a tasteless, dry dinner?
 We’ve gathered five important salmon cooking tips to help you cook the perfect salmon, every time.

 1. Pick The Perfect Filet

 Making a perfect salmon meal starts long before you turn on the stove.
-It starts at the store when you pick out your fish.
-Of all our salmon cooking tips, this may be the most important.
+Indeed, it starts at the store, when you pick out your fish.
+Of all our salmon-cooking tips, this may be the most important.
 So when you’re shopping for fish, what do you want to look for?

-Look for a fish with vibrant, fresh-looking colors.
-Salmon can run from deep red to bright pink to a sort of coral color, and these are all fine.
+Look for a fish with vibrant, fresh-looking colours.
+Salmon can run from deep-red to bright-pink to a sort of coral colour, and these are all fine.
 What you want to avoid is a fish that looks pale.
 Also avoid salmon that has brown spots or shows signs of bruising.

 With really good, fresh salmon, you shouldn’t really smell much at all, at most a slight saltiness.
 If it smells “fishy,” the salmon isn’t fresh enough.
 Move on.